allisonkbarr/allisonkbarr.github.io/_posts/2016-04-08-calculating-coordinates.markdown

 ---

 Just a brief post to share another kata solution I am happy with from my recent time on Codewars.
 [The problem](http://www.codewars.com/kata/54da539698b8a2ad76000228/train/javascript) asks you to calculate whether a walk described in an array (with one-block lengths of n, s, e, and w that each take 1 minute to walk) will:

-a) take 10 minutes, and
+1. take 10 minutes, and
-b) get you back to where you started.
+2. get you back to where you started.

 At first, I approached the problem by thinking of the coordinates as an ordered pair.
 For example, your starting position could be described as [0, 0], and at the end of the function you would check if the ending coordinates were also [0, 0].